7 Happybrook Lane, Croydon Vic 3136

 I would like to apply for the position advertised in The Trumpet on September 9th and hereby attach a copy of my resume for your perusal.

-I am currently an Area Manger for Clothes ‘R Us.
+I am currently an Area Manager for Clothes ‘R Us.
 Clothes ‘R Us is a large, national company that has set the scene for innovation in the women’s casual dress area.
 With sales of more than $60 million a year, Clothes ‘R Us has become the employer of choice for staff members and has won the trust of the 35-45 women’s demographic.

-As the Area Manager based at the Croydon North store, I am responsible for overseeing my team, managing budgets, resolving customer complaints and ensuring that merchandise is displayed to drive foot traffic to the store.
+As the Area Manger based at the Croydon North store, I am responsible for overseeing my team, managing budgets, resolving customer complaints and ensuring that merchandise is displayed to drive foot traffic to the store.
 I am also responsible for other tasks such as meeting with store managers to provide assistance in how revenues can be generated.

 I hope you will consider my application to work for your client’s company.
 I am loyal, a good leader, responsive to directions and possess excellent communication and interpersonal skills.
-I also consider myself a big picture visionary.
+I also consider myself a big-picture visionary.

 I would be happy to attend an interview to discuss mutual interests.

-John Prospect.
+Sincerely John Prospect.

 Enclosed: Resume